Russell & Company: Augustine Heard & Company

 Heard and Coolidge formed a rival merchant house Augustine Heard & Co. in 1840 after there were disagreements between the partners of Russell & Company.
 The firm was managed mainly by Heard's nephews and had branch offices in Shanghai and Hong Kong.

 Olyphant & Company

 Olyphant & Co. was formed by Protestant missionary, D.W.C Olyphant, in the early 1810s who opposed the opium trade on moral grounds as a result of his Christian principles.
 John M. Forbes wrote in a memo to Heard that he should remain “on [his] guard” due to Olyphant's vocal disavowal of their practices.

 Jardine, Matheson & Company

-Founded in July 1832 by Scots William Jardine and James Matheson, the commission firm dealt heavily in opium and had inherited connections in India from merchant John R. Latimer, who had refused to work for Russell & Co. prior to announcing his retirement.
-Its steamship subsidiary CCSNC became a direct competitor of Shanghai S. N. Co and would later be known as Jardine Matheson & Co.
+Founded in July 1832 by Scots William Jardine and James Matheson, the commission firm dealt heavily in opium and had inherited connections in India from merchant John Richardson Latimer, who was an American relation of the aforementioned Briton Nichol Latimer who was the manager of Russell & Company's Shanghai Steam Navigation Co. until his death in 1865.
+John Richardson Latimer refused to work for Russell & Co. prior to his retirement.
+Its steamship subsidiary CCSNC became a direct competitor of Shanghai Steam Navigation Co. and would later be known as Jardine Matheson & Co.
 Ltd.